Why the Change?

 - Look for prohibitive policies in listings regarding returns and refunds if an item is found to be a reproduction, misrepresented, or damaged when you receive it.

-- Examine items carefully through the pictures and description provided.
+- Examine items carefully through both the photographs and descriptions provided.

 - Email the seller any questions you have about the item prior to bidding.
 If they don’t reply, don’t bid.

-- Use your credit card through PayPal so that you have more leverage for recourse if the deal goes sour.
+- Use your credit card through PayPal (rather than keeping funds in your account) so that you have more leverage for recourse if the deal goes sour.

 Pamela Y. Wiggins is the author of "Buying & Selling Antiques and Collectibles on eBay" (Thomson Course Technology).